marioy47/blog-site/posts/mac-setup-for-python-datascience/index.md

 Even tough is not complicated, there are a series of steps that are suggested to take, in order to be able to be productive while developing Data Science solutions using a Mac machine with the Python language.

-In this article I'll show you a series of steps you can take to achieve just this with too many fuzz.
+In this article I'll show you a series of steps you can take to achieve just this without too many fuzz.

 ## Install Python